 Hybrid lenses are also a good choice for individuals who play sports.
 Hybrid lenses are about the same size as toric lenses, and have thinner edges than traditional gas permeable lenses.
 This means they are significantly less likely to be dislodged during high impact activities.

 Oakley invents each new product with a design philosophy called sculptural physics: the discipline of solving problems with science and wrapping them in art.
 Supported by an infrastructure that includes the latest tools of technology, Oakley engineers and artisans continue to expand the company’s array of product categories.

 Paragon offers a surgery and glasses free method of correcting and controlling myopia.
 Paragon CRT lenses work for children or adults, gently reshaping the cornea while you sleep.
 After about a week of nightly wear, you’ll be able to go without glasses or contacts during the day.
 Try Paragon’s CRT lenses and discover daily freedom from myopia.

 Wave contact lenses are made like no other by using the Scout Topographer and Wave Contact Lens Software.
 The idea is simple: create a lens that nearly mirrors the cornea for the most precise and comfortable fit available.
-Regardless of the design, Wave produces a lens that is thinner, more comfortable and better centered.
+Regardless of the design, Wave produces a lens that is thinner, more comfortable and better centred.